It’s a given thing that living with a pet means living with their smells.

 A lot of cats dislike plastic liners, which can get caught on claws when cats are digging, leading to leakage.
-The best option is to use a clumping litter, which will absorb the liquid, so there’s no need for a liner (and one more thing is saved from landfill).
+The best option is to use a clumping litter, such as Natusan, which will absorb the liquid, so there’s no need for a liner (and one more thing is saved from landfill).

 We recommend a two-inch layer of litter covering the entire tray.
 This will give your cat enough room to dig with adequate covering afterwards.

 All cats are different, so it’s important to pay attention to your cat's litter tray habits to see whether you need to adjust this level up or down.